abbybrockamp/Around-The-US/README.md

 ## PLANS FOR THE FUTURE

-* Create a function that allows a click on card to open a gallery of images from that location uploaded by the user
+* Create a function that allows a click on card to open a multi-image gallery from that location
 * Allow the user to set a main image for their gallery cards
-* Functional like buttons